aabbtree77/twinpeekz/README.md

 	return float32(math.Atan(float64(v)))
 }
 ```
 you might think how terrible Go is as this calls for generic types.
-It is actually on the contrary!
+It is actually on the contrary.
 This is readable, does not slow down the compilation, does not spit out crazy C++ template errors.
-Edit 2022: Go now has generic types since version 1.18.
-However, this is totally not an issue.
-[Pointers](https://github.com/g3n/engine/issues/163) are troublesome though.
+Edit 2022: Go now has generic types since version 1.18, and I do not know whether we should laugh or cry about it.

 The tools are good.
 I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
-My GLTF code was written just by looking at Quim Muntal's GLTF library with :GoDef.
+My GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.

 Why is Go so little used in 3D, is it worth pushing Go there?
-The GC spikes will always be there, and so will [cgo](https://zchee.github.io/golang-wiki/cgo/) due to king of the hill.
+The GC spikes will always be there, and so will [cgo](https://zchee.github.io/golang-wiki/cgo/) due to "king of the hill".
 A modern non-GC C-frontend such as Nim/Zig seems to be more suitable, at first glance.
-However, Go is remarkable in that it is one of so very few languages with simple polymorphism (at least prior to Go 1.18), not to mention a good parallelism story.
-These do not help taming graphics APIs, but might become handy with asset loading and code "at scale".
+However, Go is remarkable in that it has a simple polymorphism (at least had it prior to Go 1.18), not to mention a good parallelism story unlike in Python/Js, and a community.
+These do not help taming graphics APIs, but might come in handy with asset loading and code "at scale".

 History shows that anything static and non-GC is always a mess.
+I also get a feeling that Go with nil pointer issues will be easier to read/write/maintain than anything static non-GC out there, or even static FP.
+Go should be good for "low complexity, high fidelity" graphics.

 ## OpenGL Experience Report

-The amazing part is that OpenGL works, given that it is an API implemented by a graphics card maker (NVIDIA in my case) for Linux (Ubuntu).
-Programming is very tiresome though, as there is not much help from the compiler.
+Programming with GLSL/OpenGL is very tiresome as there is not much help from the compiler.
+This is the elephant in the room.

 I was hunting down one bug for days which was rendering a black screen without a crash.
 The problem turned out to be gl.BufferData function storing mesh index array on a GPU.
 I was using
 type uint whose analogue in C++ takes 4 bytes of memory, but in Go it's 8!
 Switching to uint32 simply solved the problem, but to actually locate